 Benefits of Amazon CloudWatch

-- Centralized place for observing apps and services logs– AWS services generate huge amount of log files, so cloudwatch is the solution for redirecting those logs to a centralized place for reference.
+- A centralized place for observing apps and services logs- AWS services generate huge amounts of log files, so Cloudwatch is the solution for redirecting those logs to a centralized place for reference.

 - CloudWatch centrally collects metrics and logs- CloudWatch makes it simple to keep track of your AWS resources and apps.
-It seamlessly collects the logs for all the services and stores them in files as per our specification.
-We can configure to save the logs in different file path for all the services within AWS.
+It seamlessly collects the logs for all the services and stores them in files as per our specifications.
+We can configure it to save the logs in the different file paths for all the services within AWS.

 - Gain visibility and operational insight– With the availability of logs at such granular level and in real-time the visibility and security and performance bottlenecks can be easily monitored and fixed.